Musicians Who Play Thurmond Knight's Instruments

 |

-Outi Markkula of Vuorela,
+Outi Markkula

 Earlier in the summer she enjoyed the lights of Broadway, and meeting Christian Hebel, talented concertmaster of Wicked.
 Outi also had a chance to play the skin drum at a matinee performance of Drumstruck. |